catboost/catboost/catboost/docs/en/concepts/parameter-tuning.md

 #### Description

- Depth of the tree.
+ Depth of the trees.
 The range of supported values depends on the processing unit type and the type of the selected loss function:
 - CPU — Any integer up to  {{ fit--maxtree }}.

 - GPU — Any integer up to {{ fit__maxtree__pairwise }} pairwise modes ({{ error-function__YetiRank }}, {{ error-function__PairLogitPairwise }} and {{ error-function__QueryCrossEntropy }}) and up to   {{ fit--maxtree }} for all other loss functions.